Muhumuza7325/OMD/README.md

 - Driven by the vision to contribute to the transformation of education in Uganda and globally.
 - You can connect to me via email: muhumuzaomega@gmail.com

+## Installation Instructions for Android Phone Users (Using UserLAnd)
+Android users can run the pipelines by using the free UserLAnd app, which provides a full Linux environment without requiring root access.

+1.  **Install UserLAnd:**
+Download UserLAnd from the Google Play Store.

+2.  **Set up Ubuntu (Minimal Terminal):**

+Choose Ubuntu as your distribution.
+Select Minimal when asked for filesystem type.
+Select Terminal as the session type.
+Set any username and password when prompted (you’ll need them later).

+3.  **Run the Setup Command (One-Liner):**
+After setup completes and you're inside the Ubuntu terminal, paste the following single command: **sudo apt update && sudo apt-get upgrade -y && sudo apt install --reinstall ca-certificates -y && mkdir -p ~/Omd && cd ~/Omd && curl -O -L https://github.com/Muhumuza7325/OMD/raw/main/Omd/android_omd_launcher.sh && chmod +x android_omd_launcher.sh && echo 'bash ~/Omd/android_omd_launcher.sh' >> ~/.bashrc && sudo apt install whiptail -y && bash android_omd_launcher.sh**.
+This will update your system, install any missing packages, download and configure the OMD launcher, and ensures that the launcher runs every time you open the terminal.

+4.  **Use the Launcher:**
+Every time you open the terminal in UserLAnd, the interactive learning script will launch automatically.
+Simply choose your subject and begin.
+Please note that content for some subjects is still under development.
+We wish you all the best in your studies and look forward to your continued cooperation.
+If you have any questions or run into any difficulties, please feel free to contact us.
+Also remember to contact us for details on how to integrate AI (Artificial intelligence) for free into the pipeline(s).

 ## Installation Instructions for MacOS and Linux

 1.  **Create a New folder on the Desktop:**